TimothyGillespie/coco-what/README.md

 ## What does the name mean?

 When asking my friends "What should I call this?"
-Bellus replied - not having heard the question correctly - asked "Coco What?".
+Bellus - not having heard the question correctly - asked "Coco What?".
 That was the best suggestion so we went with that.

 ## Prerequisites